Licensing

 | Identity resolution | Cross-system customer matching |

-Key architectural implication: Data Cloud is consumption-based (credits), not per-user.
-This changes the cost model from predictable monthly to usage-based, requiring capacity planning.
+Architectural implication: Data Cloud is consumption-based (credits), not per-user.
+This shifts the cost model from predictable monthly to usage-based, requiring capacity planning.

 MuleSoft Licenses